Investing term

 The share of your income you don't spend.
 Usually expressed as a percentage.

-Your savings rate is the share of your income you don't spend, and it's the single biggest lever over whether you build wealth — bigger, especially early on, than investment returns.
-You can't control the market, but you largely control how much you save.
-A high savings rate also means you need less to live on, compounding the advantage in both directions.
+Your savings rate is the share of your income you don't spend — the gap between what you earn and what you consume, usually stated as a percentage.
+It's the single biggest lever over whether you build wealth, and especially early on it matters more than your investment returns: you can't control the market, but you largely control how much you set aside.

 For example